Inventoryframework/inventoryframework.github.io/index.md

 It is NOT an inventory to fully replicate the mechanics of any specific game.
 If you want your system to behave like a specific game, you will have to implement those specific mechanics yourself.
 This system does try to provide you with the functions and data to replicate most inventory systems.

-This plugin does not provide an interaction system for you, but an interface system is integrated as that's the foundation of nearly every interaction system I've seen.
-This is done so it's more flexible to a project's interaction system.
-Some use on-click, some use linetrace or something else, but at the heart of most of them is an interface handling the interaction.
-This is designed to be replaced, as most people already have an interaction system already in place.

-This plugin does not contain any game-ready art, only demo-ready art.
-This is purely an inventory system for you to integrate with your game.
-This is mainly done to reduce bloat and integration pains.

-It is advised to have some C++ knowledge or have access to someone who has C++ knowledge before buying this plugin, but it is not necessary.

-If you have any issues or questions neither the videos or documentation answer then feel free to message me on Discord or join the discord channel.
+If you have any issues or questions neither the videos or documentation answer then feel free to message me on Discord (Variann#8404) or join the discord channel.
 You can look at the FAQ for more info.

 ## Color Sheet: